SEPTIC INFORMATION

 Not paying attention to sludge buildup in the tank or putting off having a tank pumped could cause toilet backups and possibly damage the septic system drain field, resulting in expensive repairs.
 Not pumping the tank when needed can also cause the entire system to fail, and it would need to be replaced.

-- New Home Installations - the tank should be cleaned after 6 - 12 months of use as a precautionary measure to ensure good bacterial activity and proper functioning.
+• New Home Installation: Tank should be cleaned after 6 - 12 months of use as a precautionary measure to ensure good bacterial activity and proper functioning.
 In new homes, wastewater from painting, varnishing, staining, and other construction functions can reduce the initial levels of bacterial activity causing damage to the soil treatment system.
 If finishing work is still being completed, the tank should be cleaned before it is used for sewage.

-- A Typical Household - will calculate a cleaning frequency (using the guideline worksheet) of 18 - 30 months.
+• A Typical Household: Calculate a cleaning frequency of 18 - 30 months.
 If there is a smell of sewer gases in your home, immediately call a plumber or other reliable sources.

 Hennepin County Septic Brochure